ullibniss/INNO-Networks-Engineering/INR_5th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/3a577708-de67-4422-8a6b-ab7cc583ce40)

-Here we can see that limitations works.
-Note: on first picture receiver has 0 bitrate because I interrupted transfer.
-This is reason why I inserted 2nd picture with receiver
+Here we can see that the limitations work.
+Note: In the first picture, the receiver has a 0 bitrate because I interrupted the transfer.
+This is the reason why I inserted a second picture with the receiver.

 ### Test: default iperf3 benchmark (`client-2` -> `client-4`)

 ![image](https://github.com/user-attachments/assets/342ee891-04b5-4ab2-bcaf-bb227dace5f7)

-Bitrate is near 250K/sec.
-Rules works!
+The bitrate is near 250K/sec.
+The rules work!

 ## 2.6 What is the difference between the QoS rules to traffic allocation and priority-based QoS?
 Try to set up each of them and show then them.
 In which tasks of this lab do you use one or the other?